xinwenfu/GenCyber/Hash/README.md

 rm ~/.john/john.pot)
 ```

-- Test your own password
+- Test security of your own password
-Create your password hash
+Create your password hash by replacing abc123 with your own password
 ```
 openssl passwd -1 -salt RnYtvEVV abc123
 ```